Tips

 Useful tips

 Tip 2: Don't be shy about asking again if people haven't donated yet.
-Try different ways - maybe a text after you knocked on their door.
+Try different approaches- perhaps a text message after you've knocked on their door.

 Tip 3: Get creative with fundraising!
 Organise a house concert, car boot sale, neighbourhood raffle, cake sale, or street party where you can raise money.